 Best Time to Visit Ladakh by Bike

-So, you’re gearing up for the ultimate Ladakh bike trip?
-First things first, let's talk about timing!
 The best time to visit Ladakh by bike is between June and September.
 Why?
 Because this is when the weather’s actually on your side.
-The snow on the mountain passes melts, roads are clear, and you’re not battling freezing temperatures.
+The snow on the mountain passes melts, roads are clear, and you’re not battling freezing temperatures with pleasant weather (15-25°C).

 Best Routes for Ladakh Bike Trip

-Planning a Ladakh bike trip?
-Here are the best routes for Ladakh bike trip that every biker should consider for an unforgettable adventure:
+Are you planning a bike trip to Ladakh?
+Here are the best routes for a Ladakh bike trip that every biker should consider for an unforgettable adventure:

 - Highlights: Baralacha La, Gata Loops, Moray Plains

-- Difficulty: Gradual ascent, better for acclimatization, varied landscapes
+- Difficulty: Gradual ascent, better for acclimatisation, varied landscapes

 - Highlights: Zoji La, Lamayuru, Kargil